bogdanvaduva/epanet.js-and-swmm.js/README.md

-epanet.js
+epanet.js and swmm.js
 =========

-JavaScript version of EPANET.
+JavaScript version of EPANET and SWMM.
 No installation required.
 Data is not sent to the server.

 This is an updated version of the one found at [sdteffen/epanet.js](https://github.com/sdteffen/epanet.js)